WATCH: Donald Trump and “The Snake”

 In Trump’s hands, however, Brown’s words were imbued with a new and specific meaning.

-As the opening scene from the upcoming FRONTLINE documentary Zero Tolerance explores, Trump recast the lyrics as an anti-immigration allegory — equating people seeking to enter America with killer snakes who would inevitably cause harm to those who welcomed them.
+As the opening scene from the FRONTLINE documentary Zero Tolerance explores, Trump recast the lyrics as an anti-immigration allegory — equating people seeking to enter America with killer snakes who would inevitably cause harm to those who welcomed them.
 Trump built to a crescendo around the song’s last lines, an exchange between the dying woman and the snake:

 “I saved you, I saved you, I saved you,” cried that woman.